Why am I feeling lonely in a relationship ?

 Let’s move to the other end of the spectrum: we are in a committed, long-term relationship.
 We’ve had plenty of boring Tuesdays and we know exactly how they react when irritated.
 And still, the loneliness is here.

 If your partner grew up in a family like that, they may truly believe that sharing deep, emotional stuff is dangerous.
 When you try to get close, they don’t see an invitation to be intimate; they see a threat to their stability (and possibly yours).
 They aren’t malicious; they are scared.
-They may love you very much, but that doesn’t make your side of the bed any less cold.
+They may love you very much, even if that doesn’t make your side of the bed any less cold.

 The Legacy of the Emotionally Immature Parent